atomjump/atomjumpcom-content-only/messaging-user-guide.md

 ## To Change Language **
 Click ‘Settings’ in the bottom left corner.
 Then click ‘More’ and drop down the ‘Language’ box.
 Choose your language.
 Then click ‘Save Settings’.
 You may need to enter your password again if you are logged in.

-Note: the front grey box with the icon 'Settings' will only change language if the surrounding site has implemented this feature and you may need to refresh the page in your browser.
+Note: the front grey box with the icon 'Settings' will only change language if the surrounding site has implemented this feature, and you may need to refresh the page in your browser.
 Changing language will change the 'guide' messages in the central box.
 It does not affect the text entered by other users.

 ## To Go Full-Screen **